 The annual candlelit Lucia procession on 13 December is perhaps one of the more exotic-looking Swedish customs, with girls and boys clad in white full-length gowns singing songs together.
-Among the youngest, anyone can be Lucia; as the children get older, the competition will harden.

 White gowns, stars and candles